arnavbee/data-structures-and-algorithms/arrays/README.md

 j reaches the end of the string.

 Final Result:

 The maximum length of a substring without repeating characters is 5, corresponding to the substring "cadbz".

-## No. of subarrays with given XOR as "k"
+## 4.No. of subarrays with given XOR as "k"

 Let's do a dry run of the code using the array [4, 2, 2, 6, 4] with k = 6.